What’s Multi-tenancy version ?

 The current version of the Multi-tenancy version contains the following three kinds of workloads.

-Downloading the software package (54.8KB) [Multi-tenancy version]
+Downloading software packages [Multi-tenancy version]